IHTSDO/SNOMED-in-5-minutes/curl-examples/snomed-in-5-min-curl.md

  SNOMED CT in 5 minutes: CURL Tutorial
 ======================================

-This tutorial focuses in using cURL, a command line utility available in most environment derived from Unix, to access SNOMED CT content from the IHTSDO Browser backend services.
+This tutorial focuses in using cURL, a command line utility available in most environment derived from Unix, to access SNOMED CT content from the Snowstorm SNOMED CT Terminology Server.

 If you don' have CURL in your system check the official [cURL site](https://curl.haxx.se/dlwiz/) or use any alternative.